AntaresSimulatorTeam/antares-deps/README.md

 This repository is used to compile these libraries from sources.

 We can distinguish 2 kind of librairies :
-- system librairies : OpenSSL, CURL, wxWidgets, Boost Theses librairies can be installed from a package manager (apt-get for debian, yum for centos and vcpkg for windows)
+- system librairies : CURL, wxWidgets, Boost
+Theses librairies can be installed from a package manager (apt-get for debian, yum for centos and vcpkg for windows)
 - solver librairies : Sirius Solver, OR-Tools
 Theses librairies can't be installed from a package manager.
 They must be compiled from sources.